-They are known for their good quality and packed full of good healthy nutrients.
-Another salt you might want to consider is Colima Sea Salt, which is not available in most local stores but you can get it here.
+They are full of good healthy nutrients.
+Another salt you might want to consider is Colima Sea Salt, which is not available in most local stores but you can get it online.

-Please note: It is important to exercise personal responsibility and make sure you consult with a professional healthcare consultant before you start this new daily routine.
+Please note: It is important to exercise personal responsibility and make sure you consult with a professional healthcare provider before you start this new daily routine.

-Outcome of a public consultation on the Scientific Opinion of the EFSA Panel on Dietetic Products, Nutrition and Allergies (NDA) on Dietary Reference Values for sodium (intermediate draft) and related protocol.
+Outcome of a public consultation on the Scientific Opinion of the EFSA Panel.
+A panel on Dietetic Products, Nutrition and Allergies (NDA) on Dietary Reference Values for sodium.
+Intermediate draft and related protocol.
 EFSA Supporting Publications 14:12.

 Weinberger MH, Fineberg NS, Fineberg SE, Weinberger M. Salt sensitivity, pulse pressure, and death in normal and hypertensive humans.
 Hypertension 2001;37:429–32.